-FIELD SIZE: Although the field size is limited to 128 players, if the field size ends up less than 128 players, some players may receive a first-round bye.
+FIELD SIZE: Although the field size is limited to 64 players, if the field size ends up fewer than 64 players, some players may receive a first-round bye.
 Byes will be assigned on a first-registered, first-served basis.
 Thus, players who register early may be advanced directly to the second round.

-FINAL EIGHT: The quarterfinals, semifinals and finals (Final Eight) will take place at Salish Cliffs Golf Club in Shelton, Wash., Sept.
-29-30.
+FINAL EIGHT: The quarterfinals, semifinals, and finals (Final Eight) will take place August 26-27th at Salish Cliffs Golf Club in Shelton, Wash.
 This is approximately equidistant from Portland and Seattle.
-Green fees for the quarterfinal, semifinal and championship rounds are all covered by the tournament.
+Greens fees for the quarterfinal, semifinal, and championship rounds are all covered by the tournament.

-REGISTRATION: Registration is open to the first 128 players.
+REGISTRATION: Registration is open to the first 64 players.
 You can register through this website.
 Please submit payment when registering.
 You can do so with a credit card over the phone or via PayPal.
-If you need to make payment in another format – please contact the tournament director, Simon Dubiel (425) 412-7070 ext.
-100, to make arrangements.
+If you need to make payment in another format – please contact the tournament director, [email protected], (206) 778-7686, to make arrangements.

 BRACKETS: Brackets will be unveiled once complete and will be available on our website as well as emailed out to all players.

-TIMING: Matches will start June 10, and continue as follows:
+TIMING: Matches will start on May 22nd, and continue until August 27th.